aman99x/weather_app/README.md

 This Weather App is a simple Node.js application that fetches weather data from OpenWeatherMap and stores it in a MongoDB database.
 It provides CRUD (Create, Read, Update, Delete) functionalities for weather data.

 ## Requirements
-Node.js
-MongoDB
-OpenWeatherMap API key
+Node.js, MongoDB, OpenWeatherMap API key

 ## Installation
 Clone the repository.